3800 SW Airport Way

 Redmond, OR 97756

-For safe processing of low acid foods such as meat, poultry, fish, game and vegetables, home pressure canner dial gauges must be tested every year to ensure accuracy, or if bumped or dropped.
-If the dial is inaccurate by more than two pounds, Oregon State University Extension recommends replacement.
+For safe processing of low acid foods such as meat, poultry, fish, game and vegetables, home pressure canner dial gauges must be tested every year, or if bumped or dropped to ensure accuracy.
+If the dial gauge is inaccurate by more than two pounds, Oregon State University (OSU) Extension and the National Center for Home Food Preservation recommend replacement.
+If the dial gauge is off by two pounds or less an adjustment can be made.
 Weighted gauges do not need annual testing.

-Have your dial gauge tested free in Central Oregon this week and all year long.
-Bring your pressure canner dial gauge to the Crook, Deschutes, Jefferson or Warm Springs OSU Extension office during business hours.
+Have your dial gauge tested free in Central Oregon.
+Bring your dial gauge to the Crook, Deschutes, Jefferson or Warm Springs OSU Extension office during office hours.
 You will be notified when it is ready to pick up.
 If you have questions or need a “same-day” appointment please contact your local OSU Extension office or Glenda Hyde at 541-548-6088.